Note! Deadline for this call is extended to April 7.

 Data management plan

 Please attach your data handling plan here.
-You can download a template for the data management plan plus information on how to complete it here (word, 61.1 kB).
+You can download a template for the data management plan plus information on how to complete it here Word, 61.1 kB, opens in new window.
+(Word, 61.1 kB).

 Please state the administrating organisation and project site.